This post may contain affiliate links. Read our disclosure policy.

 That’s why I decided to put a bunch of baking pans to the test.
-For this post, I focused on sheet pans and cookie sheets to keep things simple.
-There are SO many types of baking pans but I figured your standard sheet pan/cookie sheet is the most used in the kitchen.
+For this post, I focused on sheet pans and cookie sheets, to keep things simple.
+There are SO many types of baking pans but I find that your standard sheet pan/cookie sheet is the most used in the kitchen.

 - Wilton Baker’s Best Heavy Duty Nonstick Cookie Pan

-- Mainstays Uncoated Tin-Free Steal Cookie Sheet (this was less than $4)
+- Walmart’s Mainstays Uncoated Tin-Free Steel Cookie Sheet (this was less than $5)

 - Nordicware Natural Aluminum Half Sheet Pan

 I knew that baking on different pans was going to result in a slightly different outcome, but the results were even more dramatic than I was expecting.
-They did fall in line with something I’ve known to be true, that nonstick pans or dark colored pans brown way more quickly and aggressively.
+They did fall in line with something I’ve known to be true: that nonstick pans and dark-colored pans brown much more quickly and aggressively, compared to light-colored pans.
 So let’s get onto what you really want to know…

-I love my go-to unlined aluminum sheet pans.
-In this series of testing I used the Nordicware brand.
-To me, it yielded the perfect Goldilocks batch of cookies which were wonderfully golden brown.
+These have become my go-to unlined aluminum sheet pans.
+I’m a big fan of the Nordic Ware brand.
+To me, it yielded the perfect Goldilocks batch of cookies, which were perfectly golden brown.

-I also use this pan so much because when I’m testing new recipes to share with you I take a few precautions.
-I always use the most straight forward and basic equipment possible, like these unlined sheet pans.
-I don’t want to skew or warp my baking results because I’m using different or high end equipment that most of you won’t have.
+- This is the pan I use when I’m testing new recipes.
+I always use the most straightforward and basic equipment possible because I don’t want to skew or warp my baking results because I’m using different or high-end equipment that many readers won’t have.

-However, I also have two more recommendations depending on your preferences.
+I also have two more recommendations, depending on your baking preferences.